tmichniewski/MiniSpark/README.md

 The emphasis is that it is the mapper function - the middle one - that is the most complex.
 The other two are just interfaces to input and output schemas - the outside world.

-Please notice that such a pattern might be applied to a wide range of use cases, starting from a plain function, through a bigger function covering some business related use cases and ending on the big functions representing whole submodules.
-So, this is the decision of the user where to use it.
+Please note that such a pattern might be applied to a wide range of use cases, starting from a plain function, through a bigger function covering some business related use cases and ending on the big functions representing whole submodules.
+So, this is the decision of the user where and how to use it.
 Moreover, this is also possible to encapsulate functions implemented with this pattern inside other functions also implemented with this pattern, and so on.

 ## Example